-Most recently, the band released "Roberta," the first in a series of three EPs that tell the story of one of the characters in the story.
-"Roberta" tells the tale of a transwoman living in the 1940s who finds love with a stagehand for a traveling sideshow.
-The album features two strong, contrasting singles: the dance-punk anthem "Freakshow," and the softer duet "Different Constellations."
-The album is packaged with an accompanying 50-page chapbook, featuring lyrics, illustrations, and a short story written by Deschain about the characters in the album.
+Most recently, the band released Catherine, the second in a series of three EPs that tell the story of one of the characters in the story.
+Catherine tells the tale of a young girl who moves to Detroit just as the country is devastated by a chemical attack.
+Their most experimental album to date, the EP contains the atmospheric post-punk track "Tin Laurels," and the slow-building ballad "Approximate Girl."
+The album is packaged with an accompanying 60-page chapbook, featuring lyrics, illustrations, and a short story written by Deschain about the characters in the album.

 "To be a fan of Dalton Deschain & the Traveling Show is to be an advocate for the future of music." - Jammerzine